tlaplus/foundation/content/grants/2024-grant-program.md

 - Up-to-date CV or résumé (maximum 3 pages per team member)

 {{% notice style="primary" title="Software licensing requirements" icon="circle-exclamation" %}}
-We require that any new software developed be released as open source under an [MIT License](https://opensource.org/license/mit).
-If the software developed depends on an existing TLA+ tool, then the new software must use the license of the dependency (strongly preferred) or an open source license that is compatible with the license of the dependency (acceptable).
-All contributions to existing tools are made under the existing license of the tool in question.
+We _strongly_ recommend that any software developed as a part of your proposal be licensed under an Apache 2.0, 2-Clause BSD, or MIT license so as to be compatible with existing TLA+ tooling.
+Preference will be given to proposals that use one of these three licenses when software is an expected artifact.
 {{% /notice %}}

 ## Application details